Conditions in detention facilities

 Overall living conditions

 Upon entering a detention centre, all applicants have their personal property confiscated by the PIO.
 This includes documentation, items of clothing, money, jewellery and mobile phones.
 A receipt is given, and the items may be retrieved when the applicant is eventually released.
-Throughout their detention period, applicants are prohibited from using their personal items and are required to wear the clothing provided by the DS, contrary to the Detention Regulations.
-All items are kept in the store-room of the detention centre.
+Despite the clear Regulation saying that detained persons may keep and use their own property, throughout their detention period, applicants are prohibited from using their personal items and are required to wear the clothing provided by the DS.
+All items are kept in the storeroom of the detention centre.
 The legal basis for this confiscation is unclear.

-NGOs lost access to the living quarters in 2020 and are now only able to visit detainees in a Boardroom on the margin of the Safi Detention Centre.
+NGOs lost access to the living quarters in 2020 and are now only able to visit detainees in a boardroom on the margin of the Safi Detention Centre.
 They are therefore unable to provide accurate and detailed information regarding detention conditions other than that information relayed by their clients and by those monitoring bodies permitted access.
-The UNHCR, which reported still having access to the living quarters, has not provided any comprehensive update on the current situation, remaining largely silent despite the concerns expressed by NGOs and applicants.
+The UNHCR also does not have access to the living quarters and is only authorised to speak to applicants from the moment they lodge their asylum applications.

 The Monitoring Board for Detained Persons is currently the only entity monitoring detention conditions, established as Malta’s National Preventive Mechanism under OPCAT.
 It is established by the Monitoring Board for Detained Persons Regulations[16] and falls under the Ministry for Home Affairs.
-The Board is composed of a Chairman, a minimum of two and a maximum of four members, including the secretary appointed by the Minister for Home Affairs.
+The Board is composed of a Chairperson, a minimum of two and a maximum of four members, including the secretary appointed by the Minister for Home Affairs.
 According to the Regulations, the Board reports and monitors on conditions of detention.
 It is also empowered to investigate complaints from detainees and decide on such complaint.
 Its opinions are not binding to the Head of the Detention Services.
-The Board’s activities cover China House, Lyster Barracks and Safi Detention Centre yet not the Marsa Initial Reception Centre as the latter is not formally designated as a detention centre.

-The Monitoring Board’s Annual Reports 2021 and 2022, published following a Parliamentary Question, provide information on the Board’s operations for the two years and also conclude with a series of recommendations to the Home Affairs Ministry.
-The 2021 report’s main recommendations include:
+The Monitoring Board’s Annual Reports 2021 and 2022, published following a Parliamentary Question, concluded with a series of recommendations to the Home Affairs Ministry:

 • Immediately and urgently refurbish Block A and the Ħal Far Initial Reception Centre;